Grapefruit Smoothie

 - Take the smoothie out of the fridge when you’re ready to drink it.
 Give it a good shake and enjoy.

-- Plan to drink the smoothie within 24 hours — it probably won’t keep much longer than that.
+- Plan to drink the smoothie within 24 hours – it won’t keep much longer than that.

-More Healthy Smoothie Recipes:
+More Healthy Smoothie Recipes

 - Easy Blackberry Smoothie

-- Carrot Cake Smoothie
+- Dragon Fruit Smoothie

 - 3-Ingredient Mango Smoothie